The meeting time and place for this trip is on Day 1 at 21:30 at the lobby of Central Backpackers Hostel in Hanoi

-- In the morning, we will spend a sombre visit to the Killing Fields and S21 prison, learning about darker times in Cambodia’s history.
+- Optional: Visit the Killing Fields and S21 prison, to learn about darker times in Cambodia’s history.

 - In the afternoon explore a completely different side of the city’s history, with a visit to the stunning Royal Palace.

 - Take an evening off to soak up Phnom Penh, the riverside promenade is beautiful at night.